 Therefore, my brethren, you also were made to die to the Law through the body of Christ, so that you might be joined to another, to Him who was raised from the dead, in order that we might bear fruit for God.
 5 For while we were in the flesh, the sinful passions, which were aroused by the Law, were at work in the members of our body to bear fruit for death.
 6 But now we have been released from the Law, having died to that by which we were bound, so that we serve in newness of the Spirit and not in oldness of the letter.
 Romans 7:4-6 (NASB)

-Rather than being ruled by an inherited inner rebellion against God, which is ignited by the Law’s prohibitions, the spiritual transformation process begins with justification and the new birth, the subject of my previous articles in this series.
+Rather than being ruled by an inherited inner rebellion against God, which is ignited by the Law’s prohibitions, the spiritual transformation process begins with justification at the new birth, the subject of my previous articles in this series.
 God replaces the rebellious heart with a new one that loves to please God.
 We are joined (“married”) to God in the Spirit.
 His life in us replaces the “old man” inherited from Adam that formerly dominated us.
-Once this happens through the new birth, we are entirely capable of living for God, as long as we do it God’s way.
-If we try to accomplish it on our own, the Law’s power reengages the sinful tendencies of what the Bible calls the “flesh,” which is a sinful residual connection through our yet-to-be-resurrected bodies to the Adamic condition.
+Once this happens through the miracle of the new birth, we are entirely capable of living for God, as long as we do it God’s way.
+If we try to accomplish it on our own, the Law’s power reengages the sinful tendencies of what the Bible calls the “flesh,” which is a sinful residual connection through our yet-to-be-resurrected bodies to the sinful Adamic condition.
 (You can read more about that by clicking on this link.)

-By focusing on our Lord and Savior and beholding his love and glory, we are silently and seamlessly changed, often without our even being aware.
 God removes us from the treadmill of trying to be “good enough.”
 He takes away every “report card” of how we are doing and tells us to forget all that and focus on him, his promises, his grace, and his glory.
 He helps us to stop fighting against him and complaining of our situation.
 He helps us to humbly surrender everything to God in worship.
-If we do that, the Holy Spirit will live his life through us and transform us into his image.
+If we do that, the Holy Spirit will live his life through us and transform us into Christ’s image.

 But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as from the Lord, the Spirit.
 2 Corinthians 3:18 (NASB)